Definitions of "Atheism" in dictionaries

 would seem to imply that Muslims can be considered Atheists -- a charge

-that Muslims would strongly reject.
+that Muslims would very strongly reject.
 Similarly, Christians reject the

 pure monotheistic concept of God as taught in Islam; so Christians could